-"Stormwater Quality ("SWQ") Permit" means a permit issued by the County for certain construction sites.
-The SWQ Permit, when required by the Adams County Development Standards and Regulations, is in addition to, and does not replace the State CDPS Stormwater Discharge Permit for Construction Activities.
+"Stormwater Quality (SWQ) Permit" means a permit issued by the County for certain construction sites.
+The SWQ Permit, when required by the County's Development Standards and Regulations, is in addition to, and does not replace the State CDPS Stormwater Discharge Permit for Construction Activities.